 Definition

-Outspoken is defined as expressing oneself in a direct, honest, and bold manner without restraint.
-It characterizes people who are not afraid to speak up or voice their true thoughts, especially in situations where others may stay silent.
+Outspoken is defined as expressing one’s thoughts in a direct, honest, and bold manner without restraint.
+It describes someone who is not afraid to speak up or state what they truly believe, particularly when others might stay silent.

 Etymology

-• “Spoken” – the past participle of “speak,” which comes from Old English “specan” or “sprecan,” meaning “to talk” or “utter words.”
+- “Spoken” – the past participle of “speak,” from Old English roots such as “specan” or “sprecan”, meaning “to talk” or “utter words.”

-When combined, “outspoken” literally means “spoken out” or “expressed beyond” normal bounds.
-The word has been in use since the early 18th century in its current form.
-Initially, it may have been used to describe someone who had spoken beyond what was considered proper or polite.
-Over time, however, it evolved to carry a more neutral or even positive tone—implying boldness, courage, and clarity in expression.
+When combined, “outspoken” literally suggests something like “spoken out” or “expressed beyond normal limits.”
+The word entered English in the early 18th century in forms close to its modern meaning, and it has often been used to describe people who speak beyond what is considered polite or restrained.
+Over time, it became more neutral and widely used for both praise and criticism.

 Example Sentences

-• His outspoken criticism of the policy sparked a heated debate.
+- His outspoken criticism of the policy sparked a heated debate during the meeting.

-• While some found her comments too blunt, others admired her outspoken nature.
+- While some found her comments too blunt, others admired her outspoken approach to difficult topics.

 Outspoken Synonyms